ViewComponent/view_component/docs/compatibility.md

 ViewComponent supports all actively supported versions of [Ruby](https://endoflife.date/ruby) (>= 3.2) and [Ruby on Rails](https://endoflife.date/rails) (>= 7.1).

-While ViewComponent may still work with End-of-Life versions of Ruby and Ruby, they're not actively supported and no longer tested.
-We will still accept patches on a case-by-case basis to support older Ruby & Rails versions based on the complexity and maintenance burden.

 ## Template languages

 ViewComponent is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.